 For most people, our mind is the primary source of information.
 However, our minds can only operate with information from the physical world and are therefore only capable of analyzing and processing a very limited amount of information.
-The mind cannot understand and analyze what it does not know.
-Science has’ limited’ life in our world to a set of ‘demonstrable and definable facts,’ and what cannot be understood within this context is dismissed as unverifiable and therefore considered not real.
+And, the mind cannot understand and analyze what it does not know.
+Science has ‘limited’ life in our world to a set of demonstrable and definable facts, and what cannot be understood within this context is dismissed as unverifiable and therefore considered not real.

 However, it seems that almost all people have either had or know someone who has had intuitive insights or ‘gut feelings.’
 These intuitions give access to ideas, wisdom, or ‘knowing’ that do not arrive by way of the normal five sensors.
 Science dismisses the existence of these intuitive insights because it cannot find evidence for something that exists outside of the limited framework that science operates in.

 This does not mean that intuition is not real, it just means that science has yet to evolve enough to be able to understand something that it currently does not acknowledge exists.
 The scientific knowledge of today is vastly greater than that of 100 years ago and will, with time, continue to evolve to encompass much more than the scientists of today currently can verify.

-To see beyond what we currently understand, we must learn to feel with our hearts to begin to comprehend the ‘energetic realms’ that operate outside of our limited five sensors.
+To see beyond what we currently understand, we must learn to feel with our hearts to begin to comprehend the ‘energetic realms’ that operate outside of our limited five senses.
 As individuals, if we can accept that these realms exist and that greater knowledge is available to us, then by acting upon a feeling when we receive it, we can begin to strengthen our connection to our metaphysical selves.